 “Right now, there’s kind of a barrier to entry for manufacturing,” Betsy says.
 “There’s a huge cost to acquire machines or work in a machine shop if you want to develop your own product or start a business.
 We’re working on a flexible, modular platform that will have a reasonable budget so anyone can either make their own machines or make their own products using our machines.”

-As residents at the Autodesk Technology Center in Boston, Betsy and Mike use the 34,000-square-foot facility to its fullest.
-While access to the workshops, prototyping studio, and design and manufacturing software helps tremendously, aligning with the greater residency community of engineers, designers, and Autodesk’s industry experts also plays a crucial role in Tarkka’s ambitions.
+As residents at the Autodesk Technology Center in Boston, the Jaspers use the 34,000-square-foot facility to its fullest.
+Although access to the workshops, prototyping studio, and design and manufacturing software helps tremendously, aligning with the greater residency community of engineers, designers, and Autodesk’s industry experts also plays a crucial role in Tarkka’s ambitions.

 One important avenue for the Jaspers is their proprietary system of self-contained actuator modules and effectors called Modular Motion.
 Actuator modules allow precise positioning of workpieces or effector modules on a production line.
 Effectors perform basic assembly tasks like pick-and-place, fastening, inspection, and marking—repetitive, exact, and sometimes risky actions that robots do much better than humans.